Deconstructed Hypercharge: A Natural Model of Flavour: Model Basics and EFT

 with gauge couplings $g_s, g_L, g_3$ and $g_{12}$, respectively.
 The light family fermions are charged under the light family hypercharge group $U(1)_{12}$ while the third family and $H_3$ are charged under the third family hypercharge factor $U(1)_3$ as shown in~\cref{tab:fieldcontent}.
 Since anomaly cancellation occurs family-by-family within the SM, this setup is manifestly free of gauge anomalies (nor are there non-perturbative gauge anomalies~\cite{Davighi:2019rcd}).
 The $\mathcal{G}_{\rm DH}$ gauge symmetry allows only the third family Yukawa couplings with $H_3$, realizing an accidental $U(2)^5 = U(2)_q \times U(2)_u \times U(2)_d \times U(2)_\ell \times U(2)_e$ global flavour symmetry.

 The $U(1)_{3} \times U(1)_{12}$ part of $\mathcal{G}_{\rm DH}$ is spontaneously broken to the diagonal SM hypercharge group $U(1)_Y$ by the VEVs of two complex scalar fields $\langle \Phi_{H,q}\rangle$, whose charges are recorded in Table~\ref{tab:fieldcontent}.
 While one scalar is sufficient to realise the symmetry breaking pattern, we posit a second scalar that plays a key role in generating the light SM fermion Yukawa couplings in this model -- see \S \ref{sec:light-yuk-eft} and \ref{sec:UV-completion}.
 We assume that there is negligible kinetic mixing between the two $U(1)$ factors at the energy scales of relevance, as would be the case, for example, if they emerged from some semi-simple gauge symmetry at a higher energy scale.\footnote{ The kinetic mixing parameter $\epsilon$, defined via $\mathcal{L}\supset \frac{1}{2}\epsilon F_{12}^{\mu\nu} F_{3,\mu\nu}$, is generated at 1-loop due to the scalar link fields $\Phi_{H,q}$ that are charged under both $U(1)$ groups.
-We have $d\epsilon/d\log\mu=-g_{12} g_3 (Y_H^2 + Y_q^2)/12\pi^2$ (see {\em e.g.}~\cite{Greljo:2021npi}).
-If $\epsilon$ is zero at some high unification scale $\Lambda_{\rm{GUT}}$, then it runs slowly; for illustration, we numerically find that $\epsilon$ remains at the percent level even running from a scale $\Lambda_{\rm{GUT}} \sim 10^{13}$ TeV down to 10 TeV. }
+We have $d\epsilon/d\log\mu=-g_{12} g_3 (X_H^2 + X_q^2)/12\pi^2$ (see {\em e.g.}~\cite{Greljo:2021npi}), where $X_{H(q)}$ denotes the SM hypercharge of the Higgs (left-handed quark doublet).
+If $\epsilon$ is zero at some high unification scale $\Lambda_{\rm{GUT}}$, then it runs slowly; for illustration, we numerically find that $\epsilon$ remains at the few percent level even running from a scale $\Lambda_{\rm{GUT}} \sim 10^{13}$ TeV down to 10 TeV. }

 One linear combination of the original gauge fields remains massless and is identified with the SM hypercharge gauge boson $B_{\mu}$, while the orthogonal combination is a massive $Z'_{\mu}$ vector boson.
 Its mass squared is